What is Directed Self-Placement?

 Students have a choice of two first-year writing courses at SSU, both of which satisfy the graduation reading and writing requirement (GE Area A2):

-- the faster-paced, more challenging first-year composition/reading course (one semester; 27+ students per class) OR
+- English 101: the faster-paced, more challenging first-year reading and writing course (one semester; 25 students per class) OR

 Please note: Students may also choose to add English 99T: Basic Composition—Tutoring, a Credit/NC one-on-one writing tutorial ideal for multilingual learners and those seeking extra writing support.